grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 This error occurs when the number of in-memory series for a given tenant exceeds the configured limit.

-The limit is used to protect ingesters from overloading in case a tenant writes an high number of series, as well as to protect the whole system’s stability from potential abuse or mistakes.
+The limit is used to protect ingesters from overloading in case a tenant writes a high number of series, as well as to protect the whole system’s stability from potential abuse or mistakes.
 You can configure the limit on a per-tenant basis by using the `-ingester.max-global-series-per-user` option (or `max_global_series_per_user` in the runtime configuration).

 How to **fix**: